How to Help Your Child Find a Job

-For example, the mother of a recent graduate attended a college alumni career networking event with her daughter.
+Here are a couple of examples of over-involved parenting that can be counterproductive: The mother of a recent graduate attended a college alumni career networking event with her daughter.
 She came to "help" her daughter—who looked appropriately mortified—find a job.

-accepted a postdoctoral position in a city far from his hometown.
+In another example, a young man who had recently earned a PhD accepted a postdoctoral position in a city far from his hometown.
 He arrived to tour campus and search for housing with both parents in tow to approve of the job offer and the community.

 However, if your son or daughter is like most young people, he or she will need some guidance and encouragement to be appropriately engaged in the career planning process.
 You can help lay the groundwork with advice and support and then encourage your child to move forward independently toward goals that they embrace.

 Tips for Helping Your Son or Daughter Get Hired

 The following suggestions will help you to take on a constructive role and help your child to take positive steps toward planning their career and landing a job.

 1. Encourage your child to learn about careers from an early age.
 Discuss your role at work and the role of colleagues at your workplace.
 Foster curiosity about the occupational involvements of friends, other family members, and neighbors.
 Introduce your child to resources with career information like the Occupational Outlook Handbook.

 2. Investigate the services offered by your child's high school guidance or college career office.
 Most offices will have detailed websites outlining their services.
 Point out programs and resources that you think might be helpful for your son or daughter.
 Ask your child to set up a meeting with a career counselor early during their high school or college years so they have a chance to explore their options.